covjson/specification/spec.md

 ## 7. Extensions

 A CoverageJSON document can be extended with custom members and types in a robust and interoperable way.
 For that, it makes use of absolute URIs and compact URIs (prefix:suffix) in order to avoid conflicts with other extensions and future versions of the format.
 A central registry of compact URI prefixes is provided which anyone can extend and which is a simple mapping from compact URI prefix to namespace URI in order to avoid collisions with other extensions that are based on compact URIs as well.
-Extensions that do not follow this approach MAY use simple names instead of full or compact URIs but have to accept the consequence of the document being less interoperable and future-proof.
+Extensions that do not follow this approach MAY use simple names instead of absolute or compact URIs but have to accept the consequence of the document being less interoperable and future-proof.
 In certain use cases this is not an issue and may be a preferred solution for simplicity reasons, for example, if such CoverageJSON documents are only used internally and are not meant to be shared to a wider audience.

 ### 7.1.
 Custom members